pinthoz/detecting-genre-bias-tweets/README.md

 ### 🔍 Analytical Tasks

+- **`Main.R`** → *Main Script - Classification & Modeling*
+  This script orchestrates the entire classification pipeline, including data loading, preprocessing, feature engineering, model training, and evaluation.
+It integrates the results from Tasks 3, 4, and 5 to enhance model performance and interpretability in the base of Task 1 -> *(Task 6: Integrating Insights to Improve the Classifier)*

 - **`Task3.R`** → *Annotator Clustering*
   Clusters annotators based on labeling behavior using unsupervised learning.
 This helps uncover trends among annotators, such as consistent over- or under-labeling of bias, and explores relationships with demographic features (e.g., age, gender, country).